AI Trail Analysis

 Trail conditions⌄

-- slippery granite slabs (treacherous when wet)
+- Slippery granite slabs when wet

-- exposure to weather on open summits
+- Exposure to elements on summits

 Weather⌄